 We find that none of these is a major cause for concern.
-On the first issue, the mean responses of young men to the World Values Survey question described above differ on average from the full sample of female and male adults by just 0.1 points on the four-point scale.
+On the first issue, we examined attitudes toward violence using survey data.
+Specifically, we analyzed the responses to the 1994-1999 wave of the World Values Survey (WVS 1995), using a question that captures justification for the use of violence.
+15 We found that the mean responses of young men differ on average from the full sample of female and male adults by just 0.1 points on a four-point scale.
 On the second issue, we find a strong correlation between yellow and red cards acquired by the soccer players in our sample and the average survey response among all young men in the home country, as shown below.
 On the third issue, there is no statistically significant correlation between the number of years of civil war and the number of country player-years in our sample, or whether the country is represented in our sample at all (not shown).